jaspector

 City requires permits for building and development, electrical, mechanical, grading, sitework, right-of-way, fire and life safety review, and use and occupancy categories as listed on the permit page.

-Typical processing time is Up to 30 business days; complicated projects and Historic District projects may take longer..
+Building permit processing times in Laurel, MD typically run Up to 30 business days; complicated projects and Historic District projects may take longer..
+Timelines can vary based on project complexity and current department workload.